WhatTheDickens/engl340/mod-92/first-blog-assignment.md

 1. Look inside yourself.
 Ask yourself how you've changed or grown.
 2. Be concrete.
 Give specific examples of new knowledge or skills and why they matter to you.
-3. *Use your own words*.
-As we discussed the first week of class, generative AI definitely has its uses.
-Writing this post isn't one of them.
-You won't be evaluated based on things like subject-verb agreement or comma splices.
-Hopefully that takes some pressure off.
-You'll be evaluated on whether you've followed these instructions and made a genuine effort to be reflective.
+3. If you use generative AI to help you complete this assignment, include in your post a description of just how you did so.
+Was it to outline?
+Brainstorm?
+Organize your thoughts?
+Improve grammar/punctuation/usage/flow?
+Which GenAI tool(s) did you use?
+If you used GenAI to "clean up" your prose, give at least one before-and-after example of how GenAI improved one of your sentences.
 4. Show *care* in your writing.
 Care is different from grammatical correctness or correct punctuation.
 Careful writing reads like time and thought went into it, not like it was tossed together in a hurry.
-Careful writing doesn't feel generic.
-It carries the mark of the writer's individuality.
-Sometimes that means it flows less smoothly than writing produced by an algorithm.
-Individuals have bumps and warts.
+In addition, careful writing doesn't feel generic.
+It carries the mark of the writer's individuality Individuals have bumps and warts.
 They take risks.
 Bumps, warts, and risk-taking make writing enjoyable and interesting to read, because they convey the humanity of the writer.
 5. Remember that your post will appear on a public-facing blog, where anyone in the world who finds it can read it.

 There are a couple of things you should be sure *not* to do: